CICD-Cloud-Bachelor/Vuln_CICD/README.md

   - The name of the Docker registry.
   - Must not exceed 50 characters in length.
   - 10 random hex digits are appended to ensure uniqueness.
-  - The length in the `config.ini` file must therefore not be longer than 39 characters.
+  - The length in the `Dockerfile` must therefore not be longer than 39 characters.
 - **CONTAINER_PATH**: The file path relative to the root project directory that leads to Docker configurations and images.

 ## General Guidelines for ENV variables
 - **Uniqueness**: Any parameter that specifies a resource name which must be globally or regionally unique will have a safeguard by appending random hex digits to prevent name collisions.
 This includes storage account names, container names, DNS labels, and registry names.
-- **Security**: Sensitive information such as Personal Access Tokens (PAT) should be handled securely.
-Ensure that the `config.ini` file is not included in version control to prevent unauthorized access.
 - **Validation**: When configuring the parameters, ensure that the values meet the required criteria for length and character set to avoid deployment issues.

 This structured format aims to provide clear and concise information about each configuration parameter, ensuring that the setup process is as smooth as possible.